 In the past when couples divorced, they would have to appear in court.
 A court divorce trial can be both expensive and emotionally draining for both spouses, as well as for any children in the relationship.
 Nowadays, divorcing couples have the option to take another route in their divorce proceedings that totally bypasses going to court.
 This option is a collaborative divorce.
+What you can do is you could check here and talk to a lawyer and get legal help

 In a collaborative divorce, the couple dissolves their marriage without going to court.
 In this type of divorce, both spouses hire a lawyer specifically trained in collaborative family law, and then both lawyers work together with both spouses to come up with mutually beneficial resolutions to their divorce issues.
 Neither attorney will go to court, both parties agree to an honest exchange of information, there are no games being played, no name calling, but instead, all involved in the divorce work together to resolve the divorce peacefully.
+You can visit other law sites for expert advice.

 When the divorcing couple agrees to begin a collaborative divorce, both they and their lawyers sign an agreement stating they will not take the case to court.
 This process permits only open, cooperative and respectful dialogue between all concerned parties, and aims for outcomes that benefit both spouses as well as their children.